 We have reached out to Cadillac if this sheet means that only the hybrid is going out, but Cadillac has not responded to our request for comment.
 We will update if we hear back.

-UPDATE: Cadillac did indeed get back to us to confirm that though the CT6 is dying, that won’t stop it from squeezing in production of its upcoming “Blackwing” twin-turbo V8 and accompanying CT6-V model.
+Update, Nov.
+27, 2018: Cadillac did indeed get back to us to confirm that though the CT6 is dying, that won’t stop it from squeezing in production of its upcoming “Blackwing” twin-turbo V8 and accompanying CT6-V model.

 A representative explained it stating, “important note – our plans to introduce the V-Series and Blackwing V-8 aren’t impacted by today’s news.”

 So our final CT6s will be cool, at least.
+The rest of the article continues as originally published:

 Cadillac also explained that CT6 production in America will end, but production in China will continue, as will sales over there.